-- Little Treasures staff will immediately notify the Department of Public Health upon first suspicion that a child, staff, volunteer, or parent has a communicable disease. - Little Treasures staff will also notify the Department of Public Health immediately of an unusually high number of children with diarrhea symptoms. - Accurate and detailed record keeping will be done. - The Department of Public Health will conduct an inspection to assist with minimizing the spread of the illness. - All staff will cooperate with this important process and communicate with all staff parties to alleviate stress as much as possible. - The Director in consultations with the Executive Director and Board of Directors may close the centre as a precaution to further spread the infection. - Parents will be notified by telephone and memo of suspicion of any communicable diseases. - Little Treasures will also need to provide the Department of Public Health with the children's personal information such as date of birth, and the home telephone number. - Little Treasures will exclude the child/ren from the rest of the children, in the administration office away from the others. - Parents are to arrive promptly (within 1 hour) of being notified by the centre that the child is ill. - Additional cleaning of toys and equipment (including washroom door handles, water taps, door jams, light switches, and flush handles) are performed using 1000ppm of Chlorine Solution:
+• BGC Moncton Afterschool Program staff will immediately notify the Department of Public Health upon first suspicion that a child, staff, volunteer, or parent has a

+- communicable disease. - BGC Moncton Afterschool Program staff will also notify the Department of Public Health immediately of an unusually high number of children with diarrhea symptoms. - Accurate and detailed record keeping will be done. - The Department of Public Health will conduct an inspection to assist with minimizing the spread of the illness. - All staff will cooperate with this important process and communicate with all staff parties to alleviate stress as much as possible. - The Director, in consultations with the Executive Director and Board of Directors, may close the centre as a precaution to further spread the infection. - Parents will be notified by telephone and memo of suspicion of any communicable diseases. - BGC Moncton Afterschool Program will also need to provide the Department of Public Health with the children's personal information such as date of birth, and the home telephone number. - BGC Moncton Afterschool Program will exclude the child/ren from the rest of the children, in the administration office away from the others. - Parents are to arrive promptly (within 1 hour) of being notified by the centre that the child is ill. - Additional cleaning of toys and equipment (including washroom door handles, water taps, door jams, light switches, and flush handles) is performed using 1000ppm of Chlorine Solution:

-Chlorine Solution Used: 1⁄4 Cup of Chlorine Bleach 2 Cups of Water child to the designated sick room.
+Chlorine Solution Used: 1⁄4 Cup of Chlorine Bleach 2 Cups of Water

 - All small toys are run through the dishwasher using a rinsing agent called Sani-Q. - These processes are done above and beyond normal cleaning each and every time a child vomits and/or excrements.
-This is why it is so important to immediately exclude the sick

-- Little Treasures will abide by the Guide for Managing Potential Illness in Child Day Care Facilities in New Brunswick mandated by the Department of Education and Early Childhood Development. - All forms will need to be filled out by the parents and/or physician and returned to the centre before a child can be re-admitted to our program. - Staff will not be permitted to work while having a communicable disease and must stay away from the centre during the incubation period.
+This is why it is so important to immediately exclude the sick child, and move to the designated sick room. - BGC Moncton Afterschool Program will abide by the Guide for Managing Potential Illness in Child Day Care Facilities in New Brunswick mandated by the Department of Social Development. - All forms will need to be filled out by the parents and/or physician and returned to the centre before a child can be re-admitted to our program. - Staff will not be permitted to work while having a communicable disease and must stay away from the centre during the incubation period.